Barbapapazes/solo-sphere/.playground/content/index.md

 ## Usage

-Solo Sphere is meant to be used with the `content` directory from [Nuxt Content](https://content.nuxt.com).
+Solo Sphere is meant to be used with the `content` directory from [Nuxt Content](https://content.nuxtcom).

-To get started, you've just to create a `content` directory at the root of your project and add a `index.md` file inside.
+To get started, you just have to create a `content` directory at the root of your project and add an `index.md` file inside.

 ```md [content/index.md]
 ---